xzuzui/xzuzui/README.md

 # ⊹ ࣪ ˖ .ᐟ.ᐟ
 ⋮ ⌗ ┆ byi please keep in mind im a lil sensitive with strangers so please iwc, i freely hide/block copiers and rude people, if you're a green name/ partner int however yall want i love you guys unless im in a bad mood, iwec please! <3

-⋮ ⌗ ┆ Normally always calm, I dont get mad at people unless they really fuck up.
-I freefly block those who are disruptive :)
+⋮ ⌗ ┆ Normally always calm, I dont get mad at people unless they really fuck up and you'll know.
+I freely block no matter who you are. :)

 ⋮ ⌗ ┆ Please keep it decent, when im uncomfortable I rarely speak up about it but there will be obvious signs just keep it wholesome or jokingly ok!